unitycontainer/documentation/tutorials/diagnostic.md

 ### Add Extension

-The most basic case is when extension as added through call to `AddExtension(...)`.
+The most basic case is when extension is added via `AddExtension(...)` call.
 It works with either regular or generic methods.

 ```cs
 var container = new UnityContainer()